surveyjs/survey-creator/docs/Build-Component-Questions.md

   iconName: iconName,
   /**
    * This attribute or elementsJSON or createQuestion()/createElements() function should not be empty.
-   * Please note, only one of these two attributes and two functions is requried and expected.
+   * Please note, only one of these two attributes and two functions is required and expected.
    * You need to use this attribute if you need just one question and you want to set-up it in JSON.
    * This JSON creates dropdown with choices from 2020 till 1970.
    */